mielski/volleyapp/readme.md

 ## setup environment

 This application requires a mongodb server as backend.
-The connection to this server should be stored in the environment variable MONGO_SERVER
+The connection to this server should be stored in the environment variable MONGO_URI

 ### using docker